 I’m ashamed of the results.
 “We the people” are not at all who I thought were were.
 I am ashamed of the fact that so many people honestly, truly believe that someone who speaks to the worst in human nature would be the better choice to lead this country.

 I’m embarrassed by the results.
 Nothing more publicly demonstrates what “we the people” really are than who we elect to lead us.
 We’ve just confirmed every outrageous stereotype of “the ugly american” to the rest of the world.
 As a people we are more like him than not.
 And that’s embarrassing.

 Disrupt Aging: A Bold New Path to Living Your Best Life at Every Age by Jo Ann Jenkins Before I step into my concerns I want to be very clear about something: this is an excellent book.
 The concept of what it means to “age” is rapidly changing.
 To quote the book: Today most of us … Read more

 Over the last few weeks we’ve seen reports of another celebrity scandal where some high profile individual is losing their business, their connections and basically their reputation because of some words that they’ve used in the past.
-As I’ve discussed before, we give bad words too much power.
-Heck, we give mildly offensive words too […]

 Words like courage and leadership and inspiration are hard to define and quantify, yet we know each when we see examples around us.
 Sometimes it seems that as a culture we perhaps use them a little too often and by doing so devalue their use when they’re more truly appropriate.

 Some years ago I was chastised by a reader for using the word “sucks”, as in “networking sucks”.
 He took pains to point out that its origins were pornographic (I’d throw in beastiality as part of the origin depending on your corner of the world – at least in my highschool there was always a donkey involved), and that my use of it was vulgar, and even so far as to promote the decline of the language.